Body Ritual Among the Nacirema

 The Nacirema & Human Nature

-After the surprise, I then emphasize how Miner’s article is in some ways prophetic and has enduring relevance.
+After the surprise, I have then emphasized how Miner’s article is in some ways prophetic and has enduring relevance.
 As one student perceptively put it: what if Miner had been able to see tanning beds?
 Or as Melissa Leyva ends in her YouTube Nacirema, what if Miner had seen the little black boxes and phenomena like “Gotta catch ’em all”?
 (Leyva’s YouTube account has some good historical and contemporary imagery to subtly accompany the summarized Nacirema reading.)

 Critiquing the Nacirema

-In retrospect, one wonders why Miner’s article was taken simply as a good-natured joke rather than as a scathing critique of ethnographic discourse.
-Who could continue to feel comfortable describing other people in terms that sound ludicrous when applied to ourselves?
-(1989:52)
+From the outset, I have also incorporated quotes that could critique how “Body Ritual among the Nacirema” is usually introduced.
+First, from Renato Rosaldo’s Culture and Truth: The Remaking of Social Analysis: “In retrospect, one wonders why Miner’s article was taken simply as a good-natured joke rather than as a scathing critique of ethnographic discourse.
+Who could continue to feel comfortable describing other people in terms that sound ludicrous when applied to ourselves?”
+(1989:52).

 To cite: Antrosio, Jason.
 2013.
 “Body Ritual Among the Nacirema: Classic Anthropology.”
 Living Anthropologically website, https://www.livinganthropologically.com/nacirema-rituals-horace-miner/.
 First posted 12 February 2013.
-Revised 3 April 2018.
+Revised 23 June 2018.